Set Up an Existing User’s Details in GAT Flow #

 Next, fill in the details under the Workflow type section (3):

-- Name (4)– enter a name for the workflow
+- Name (2)– enter a name for the workflow

-- Type – select the type of workflow you want to use (Modify in this example) (5)
+- Type – select the type of workflow you want to use (Modify in this example) (3)

-- Next (6) – click to proceed
+- Next (4) – click to proceed

 Step 2. #

-In the next step, Search for a user (1).
-Select a single user or multiple users’ accounts where the actions will be applied.
-Search and add the users via Search for a user, group, org. unit, or classroom or import users (2).
-Once selected, the list of users will be displayed (3).
+Search and add the users via Search for a user, group, org. unit, or classroom, or import users (1).
+Once selected, the list of users will be displayed (2).

-Once users are selected, click on Next (4) to proceed to the next step.
+Once users are selected, click on Next (3) to proceed to the next step.

 Step 3. #

-Then, to Choose actions (1), click on the (+) button (2) and search for the action.
+Then, to choose actions (1), click on the (+) button (2) and search for the action.

 You will see all the options available, search (1) and select (2) the below action – “Change user’s employee information“:

 A new message will be displayed to confirm whether you are ready to send the workflow for approval.
-Click on “Yes” (1) to proceed.
-The notification is now sent to Security Officer requesting verification of the workflow.
+Click on “Yes” to proceed.
+The notification is now sent to the Security Officer requesting verification of the workflow.

 Note: This action has Predefined variables that can be used to seamlessly perform bulk updates across multiple accounts.